 What is Advertising Design?

 Advertising design is creating and producing artwork, visual content, and written materials organized to broadcast a particular product, service, or motto.
-They are also called ads, and it involves perceptive and intelligent concepts of graphic designing and visual data organization to highlight a particular idea or a manufactured article.
+These materials are also called ads, and they involve perceptive and intelligent concepts of graphic design and visual data organization to highlight a particular idea or a manufactured article.

-Advertising Design uses various techniques and practices to bring forth philosophies and newly unveiled products to the public eye to persuade people to respond constructively toward that targeted product.
+Advertising Design uses various techniques and practices to present philosophies and newly unveiled products to the public and persuade people to respond constructively to the targeted product.
 It uses illustrations, colors, animations, and videos; the advertising departments and companies are exclusively responsible for this.

 Advertising design refers to the process of creating visual and graphical elements for advertisements to promote a product, service, or brand.
-It involves combining various design principles, artistic elements, and persuasive techniques to capture the target audience’s attention and convey a message effectively.
+It combines various design principles, artistic elements, and persuasive techniques to capture the target audience’s attention and effectively convey a message.

 The goal of advertising design is to create visually appealing and compelling advertisements that communicate the desired message and evoke a desired response from the viewers.
 This can include creating eye-catching visuals, selecting appropriate colors, typography, and layout, and incorporating relevant images, illustrations, or multimedia elements.